domp9263/Hello-World/README.md

 # Hello-World
-Repository No. 01
 Hello, all

-I am Dom, veteran father and lover of all things electronic.
+I am Dom, veteran, father and lover of all things electronic.
 A beginner in the programming world, open to learning everything my brain will allow.

-Also, music saves lives.
+Also, music saves lives from all walks of life.